oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     to use.
 The default value is :data:`~oracledb.AUTH_MODE_DEFAULT`.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+.. attribute:: ConnectParams.osuser

+    This read-only attribute is a string that represents the operating system user that initiates the database connection.
+This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.osuser` attribute which is the default value.
+This is the value shown in the ``OSUSER`` column of the ``V$SESSION`` view.

+    This attribute is only supported in python-oracledb Thin mode.

+    .. versionadded:: 2.5.0

 .. attribute:: ConnectParams.pool_boundary